 We do not believe that Ravensbourne causes any detriment or harm from carrying out its mission and we are not aware of views among others that such detriment or harm might arise.

-Ravensbourne's public benefit activities are viewed and can be categorised under our strategic plan which reflects the University's aims for 2018-2025:
+Ravensbourne's public benefit activities are viewed and can be categorised under our corporate plan which reflects the University's aims for 2021-2026.